 Are you a barefoot runner?
 Thinking about it?
 What shoes do you love?
 I’d love to hear your experiences!

-Disclosure: VIVOBAREFOOT are giving me a pair of their shoes to learn about barefoot walking + running + to review.
+Disclosure: VIVOBAREFOOT are giving me a pair of their shoes to learn about barefoot walking and running and to review.
 How nice is THAT?
 And apparently they’re sending me the GOLD Legacy Ladies. *Get me* in my retro gold sneakers

-So you need to know they gave me the shoes, but you also need to know that my reviews of the entire process, + the shoes, will be ENTIRELY impartial + based on my own study + experience.
+So you need to know they gave me the shoes, but you also need to know that my reviews of the entire process, and the shoes, will be ENTIRELY impartial and based on my own study and experience.
 If my feet hurt or I don’t get it, I’ll tell you!